SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 ### Basic ASTs Manipulations

-We have already covered all of Pharo AST nodes, and how to access the information in them.
+We have already covered all of Pharo AST nodes, and how to access the information they contain.
-Those knowing ASTs for other languages, would have noticed that we have indeed few nodes.
+Those knowing ASTs for other languages would have noticed that we have indeed few nodes.
 This is because in Pharo, control-flow statements such as conditionals or loops are expressed as messages, so no special case for them is required in the syntax.
-Because of this, Pharo's syntax fits in a post-card.
+Because of this, Pharo's syntax fits in a postcard.

 In this section, we will explore some core-messages of Pharo's AST, that allow common manipulation for all nodes: iterating the nodes, storing meta-data and testing methods.
 Most of these manipulations are rather primitive and simple.
-In the next chapter, we will see how the visitor pattern in conjunction with ASTs empowers us, and gives us the possibility to build more complex applications such as concrete and abstract evaluators as we will see in the next chapters.
+In the next chapter, we will see how the visitor pattern in conjunction with ASTs empower us, and gives us the possibility to build more complex applications such as concrete and abstract evaluators as we will see in the next chapters.

 #### Iterating over an AST